Immersions and translation structures I: The space of structures on the pointed disk: The set of translation structures on the disk

 We will call each fiber $\tpi^{-1}([\phi])$ {\em a planar surface}.
 Observe that the choice of a representative $\phi \in [\phi]$ yields an identification of the planar surface $\tpi^{-1}([\phi])$ with $\Delta$:

-We use $i_\phi$ to push the topology from $\Delta$ onto the fiber, and note that the resulting topology is independent of the choice of $\phi \in [\phi]$.
-This map can also be used to push the basepoint $x_0\in \Delta$ onto the planar surface.
+We endow the fiber $\tpi^{-1}([\phi])$ with the topology and orientation which make $i_\phi$ and orientation preserving homeomorphism and note that the selected orientation and topology is is independent of the choice of $\phi \in [\phi]$.
+The map $i_\phi$ can also be used to push the basepoint $x_0\in \Delta$ onto the planar surface.
 We treat $[\phi,x_0]$ as the basepoint of the planar surface, and note that this point is also independent of the choice of $\phi$.
-Finally, we note that the restriction of the developing map to the fiber is a local homeomorphism.
+Finally, we note that the restriction of the developing map to the fiber is an orientation preserving local homeomorphism to the plane which sends the basepoint $[\phi,x_0]$ to $\0$.
+This endows the fiber $\tpi^{-1}([\phi])$ with the structure of a translation surface (using an atlas consisting of only the developing map restricted to the fiber).
+The translation structure on the fiber $\tpi^{-1}([\phi])$ with basepoint $[\phi, x_0]$ is isomorphic to those in the pointed translation structures in the equivalence class $[\phi]$.

+These ideas lead to the following result: \begin{proposition} Any translation structure on an oriented open $2$-dimensional topological disk with basepoint is isomorphic to a unique planar surface. \end{proposition}

-\begin{convention}\name{conv} We follow some conventions to simplify notation by effectively removing the need to discuss equivalence classes.
+\begin{notational_convention} We follow some conventions to simplify notation by effectively removing the need to discuss equivalence classes.
 Formally, the planar surfaces are parametrized by equivalence classes $[\phi] \in \tM$ via $P=\tpi^{-1}([\phi])$.
 We will identify the objects $P$ and $[\phi]$, and thus we can more simply write $P \in \tM$.
-We will typically denote the basepoint of $P$ by $o_P=[\phi,x_0]$.
+We will typically denote the basepoint of $P$ by $o_P$; as noted above $o_P=[\phi,x_0]$.
 We will denote points of $P$ by letters such as $p,q \in P$.
 Note that points of $P$ are also points of $\tE$.
 But, we will rarely refer to a point $p \in \tE$ without referring to the planar surface $P=\tpi(p) \in \tM$ which contains $p$.
-Therefore, we will redundantly refer to points of $\tE$ as pairs $(P,p)$ where $P$ is a planar surface and $p \in P$ is a point in this surface (i.e., $P=\tpi(p)$). \end{convention}
+Therefore, we will redundantly refer to points of $\tE$ as pairs $(P,p)$ where $P$ is a planar surface and $p \in P$ is a point in this surface (i.e., $P=\tpi(p)$). \end{notational_convention}